Vitamin D levels not tied to risks of asthma, dermatitis

 Among the 33,996 participants analysed, none of the four SNPs were associated with asthma (including childhood asthma) or atopic dermatitis compared with normal alleles of the genes (p≥0.1 for all).
 Individuals who carried any of the SNPs also did not have higher IgE levels than those without the polymorphisms (p≥0.2 for all).
 [PLoS Med 2017;14:e1002294]

 A Mendelian randomization analysis using a fixed-effects model showed that participants harbouring any of the four SNPs did not have increased risks of asthma (odds ratio [OR], 1.03; p=0.63), childhood asthma (OR, 0.95; p=0.76), atopic dermatitis (OR, 1.12; p=0.27), or elevated IgE levels (p=0.54).

 These findings were further confirmed in sensitivity analyses after accounting for population stratification and pleiotropy, as well as the effects of independent pathways of vitamin D synthesis and metabolism.

 “Although genetically lowered total 25OHD levels do not appear to be associated with increased risk of the studied atopic phenotypes, we have not assessed whether reduced lifelong 1,25-dihydroxyvitamin D [the active form of vitamin D] could influence these outcomes,” noted Manousaki and co-authors.

-They also acknowledged that since the participants consisted of only white populations of European ancestry, more study is needed to ascertain if the findings also apply to other populations.
+They also acknowledged that since the participants consisted of only Caucasian populations of European ancestry, more study is needed to ascertain if the findings also apply to other populations.